 The project, by Borrego Solar, calls for 18,495 panels to be built on a 21.5-acre parcel at 267 Sugar Hill Road in Clifton Park’s Rexford section, on land that was previously an apple orchard.
 Plans call for the array to be surrounded by a seven-foot-tall fence.

-According to the proposal Borrego submitted to the town's planning department, the array's construction will take approximately six months.
+According to the proposal Borrego submitted to the town’s planning department, the array’s construction will take approximately six months.
 Since the array will be placed on land that was previously an apple orchard, a number of trees will remain around the array.
-Clifton Park Planning Director John Scavo said that Borrego will return to a future meeting with renderings that better demonstrate how the array will be integrated with the surrounding trees.
-The planning board has 60 days to act on the proposal.
+Clifton Park Planning Director John Scavo said that Borrego will return to the planning board’s April23 meeting with renderings that better demonstrate how the array will be integrated with the surrounding trees.

 In less than a year, three other solar farms have been approved in the town.